korut94/VCGLibForParaview/README.md

 `Debug`.
 After this type `c` (configure) and `g` (generate the makefile and exit).

-Finally start the build running
+Finally build the plugin running:

 ```
 make
 ```

-and inside the directory a `libVCG` shared library should be created.
+and inside the directory the `libVCG` shared library should be appeared.

 Now open Paraview and load the library throught the Plugin Manager (`Tools > Manage Plugin`) by clicking in `Load New...` and selecting the shared library.
-If no errors are occured the entry `VCG` is shown with status `Loaded` and in the `Filters` section the `VCG` group has been added with all the filters of this plugin as well.
+If no errors are occured, the entry `VCG` is shown with status `Loaded` and in the `Filters` section the `VCG` group is added with all the filters of this plugin as well.

 ## Contributing
-Paraview allow you to extend it by `Filters` but also `Reader` and `Writer`, as explain here [Paraview/Plugin HowTo](https://www.paraview.org/Wiki/ParaView/Plugin_HowTo).
+Paraview allow you to extend it by `Filter`s but also `Reader`s and `Writer`s, as explain here [Paraview/Plugin HowTo](https://www.paraview.org/Wiki/ParaView/Plugin_HowTo).
 Since the actual version of the plugin exports just Paraview's filters, only they will be covered by this section.